 Bath Boating Station

-Thames Skiffs are traditional rowing boats, we have various sizes taking two to seven people each.
+Thames Skiffs are traditional rowing boats, we have various sizes taking 2 to 6 people each.
 They date from 1894 to present day.

 Rowing involves two or four oars depending on the size of boat, two oars per rower.
 Each boat also has a rudder for steering, the rudder has two ropes, pull left to go left and right to go right.